What is the most important information I should know about sirolimus?

 - Bottles: Keep the bottle of sirolimus tablets tightly closed.

-Do not use sirolimus after the expiration date, which is located on the blister and carton.
+Do not use sirolimus after the expiration date.
 The expiration date refers to the last day of that month.

 Safely throw away medicine that is out of date or no longer needed.